 - Chicken meat and poultry skin

-- High-fat dairy food sources (milk, spread, cheeses of any kind, cream, frozen yogurt)
+- High-fat dairy food sources (milk, spread, cheeses of any kind, cream, frozen yoghurt)

 - Oils (coconut oil, palm oil, cocoa butter)

-Eating a lot of saturated fat can result in the increment of blood cholesterol levels and LDL (bad) cholesterol levels.
+Eating a lot of saturated fat can result in an increment in blood cholesterol levels and LDL (bad) cholesterol levels.

 Another way to say “trans unsaturated fats” is trans fats.
 Trans fat shows up in food sources that contain somewhat hydrogenated vegetable oils.
 These are the most unhealthy fats for the human body.
 Trans fats can be found in:

 - Foods that are deep-fried (french fries, doughnuts, broiled quick food varieties)